mehdi-tahan/Salary-Prediction/README.md

 Contributions to this project are welcome!
 If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.

 ## Acknowledgments
-We would like to thank Data Roadmapfor their contributions or support to this project.
+We would like to thank Data Roadmap for their contributions or support to this project.